SunGodRamen/ToggleApp/README.md

 This script can be compiled into an executable file using the AutoHotkey compiler (Ahk2Exe).
 This makes it portable, allowing you to use the functionality on any Windows machine without needing to install AutoHotkey.

 ## Download
 The compiled executable can be downloaded directly from the "Releases" section of this GitHub repository.
 Simply click on the latest release and download the .exe file attached.
+Keep the configuration file in the same directory as the executable.